jemdhb/QAA/QAA_lab_notebook.md

 *These metrics are discussed in detail in my Rmarkdown report*

-With the metrics discussed in my Rmarkdown report in mind, t's is safe to say that both `21_3G` files are high enough quality to proceed with further analysis.
+With the metrics discussed in my Rmarkdown report in mind, it's is safe to say that both `21_3G` files are high enough quality to proceed with further analysis.
 Most metrics passed, and those that produced a warning or failure make sense (sequence duplication) or can be fixed downstream (per-base sequence content).

-#### 34_4H Overall quality\
+#### 34_4H Overall quality

 |Recommendation| Metric| File|
 |--------------|-------|-----|